The Only Cold Calling Script You Need for Software Sales

 Some say this is the trickiest part of a cold call!
 But really, there’s not much to it.
 Simply be assertive and clear.

-A good idea is to suggest that your cold call is actually a waste of the prospect’s time - wouldn’t they rather see a B2B sales demo?
+A good idea is to suggest that your cold call is actually a waste of the prospect’s time - wouldn’t they rather see a product demo?

-“Look, (name), rather than me rambling on at you, would you be totally against seeing the platform over a 15-minute call?”
+“Look, (name), rather than me rambling on at you, would you be totally against seeing the platform on a 20-minute demo?”

 “I could run some personalised searches for you based on your target market and show you the quality and quantity of data that we have.”